-In the healthy state, you should really never see antibodies to any part of your own body or tissues.
+In a healthy state, you should really never see antibodies to any part of your own body or tissues.

-Because why would you want to get rid of something that is supposed to be in your body!
+Because why would you want to get rid of something that is supposed to be in your own body?

 Antibodies are usually created to help your body eliminate infections or viruses (2) but they can sometimes be created by your immune system to target your own body.